-Every Friday, we discuss, debate and dissect the week’s themes and stories here, on The Park Bench.
+Every Friday, we discuss, debate and dissect the week’s theme and stories here, on The Park Bench.
 It’s a place where we take you behind the scenes with our journalists and subjects; where we curate the comments that you post on the site, as well as your longer reflections that you send to us via email.

 * * *

 Apparently, urban explorer Steve Duncan is not alone—there are other intrepid souls out there, splashing in their own cities’ sewer systems, tracking our forgotten rivers and streams.
 Catbird Productions has shared with Narratively the trailer, below, to their fascinating upcoming documentary, “Lost Rivers.”